 Doug Elisaia (pronounced ell-ee-sy-a) is in his ninth year as Utah's director of strength and conditioning and his 10th year overall.
 He came to Utah in 2005 as an assistant strength coach and became the director a year later.

 Elisaia is a member of the National Strength and Conditioning Association and the Collegiate Strength and Conditioning Coaches Association.

 He came to the Utes from Kentucky, where from 2002-04 he was the assistant strength and conditioning coach for the Wildcat football team and also worked with the baseball team.

 From 2000-01, he was employed by Wayne State as the defensive line coach and football team's strength and conditioning coach.
 He served in a similar capacity at McPherson College for the 1998-99 seasons.

 Elisaia played defensive tackle at Iowa Wesleyan from 1991-95 and led the team in tackles as a senior while earning NAIA Academic All-America honors.
 The three-year team captain graduated in 1996 with a bachelor's degree in physical education and a minor in athletic training and coaching.

 Born in Redwood City, Calif., Elisaia was raised in Pago Pago, American Samoa.
 As a senior at Leone High School, he was named the American Samoa High School Athletics Association's Scholar-Athlete of the Year.
 He was recognized by the government of American Samoa as the Outstanding Offensive Lineman at the Samoan Goodwill Games, held in Honolulu.

-The 40-year-old Elisaia and his wife Leata have three daughters: Safua, Seleisa and Colleen, and one son, Samuelu.
+The 42-year-old Elisaia and his wife Leata have four children: daughters Safua, Seleisa and Colleen; and son, Samuelu.